FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/subaccountname.md

 A Sub Account Name is a display name assigned to a [*sub account*](#glossary:sub-account).
 Sub account Name is commonly used for scenarios like grouping based on organizational constructs, access management needs, and cost allocation strategies.

+---
+The SubAccountName column adheres to the following requirements:

+* SubAccountName MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports a *sub account* construct.
+* If present, the column MUST conform to the following additional requirements:
+  * SubAccountName MUST be of type String.
+  * SubAccountName MUST conform to [String Handling](#stringhandling) requirements.
+  * SubAccountName MUST be null if [SubAccountId](#subaccountid) is null.
+  * SubAccountName MUST NOT be null if SubAccountId is not null.

+---
 The SubAccountName column adheres to the following requirements:

 * The SubAccountName column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports a *sub account* construct.